CS-3450-Group-13/frappy/docs/requirement_definition.md

    >    3. Customer customizes drink (optional)
    >    4. Customer submits order
    >    5. Order handed to cashier
-   >    6. Customer balance and ingedrient amounts verified
+   >    6. Customer balance and ingredient amounts verified
    >    7. Drink added to queue and order history
    >    8. Money deducted from customer and added to manager account